t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 the tokens.

-You will often see different forms of attention described in the context of Transformers. **Self-attention** means that each token in an input sequence is compared with every other token.
-This enables the model to capture relationships across the entire input sequence. **Multi-head attention** involves using multiple attention mechanisms in parallel, which are then concatenated together when they are passed elsewhere in the network.
-During training, each head learns to focus on different kinds of relationships in the text data.

-At core, however, attention is expressed as the following:
+You will often see different forms of attention described in the context of Transformers.
+We will walk through the three main ones.
+At score, however, attention is expressed as the following:

 $$
 Attention(Q, K, V) = softmax(\frac{QK^T}{\sqrt{d_k}})V